 The decision to end a marriage is a major one, but what are the grounds for divorce in California?
-California law has made the process of divorce more straightforward and efficient by recognizing only two legal grounds for divorce: irreconcilable differences and permanent legal incapacity.
-These grounds provide a more streamlined process for ending a marriage.
+California law keeps this simple.
+The state recognizes only two legal grounds for divorce: irreconcilable differences and permanent legal incapacity to make decisions.
+These grounds make the process of ending a marriage more straightforward.
 They also allow for a quicker and more cost-effective resolution.

 Irreconcilable Differences

 The majority of divorce cases filed in California are filed on the grounds of irreconcilable differences.
 The divorce process formally begins once one of the spouses files a divorce petition with the court.
 It does not matter which spouse files the petition.
-Contrary to popular belief, being the filing party confers no legal benefit, nor does it make the filing party appear as the victim in divorce proceedings.
+Contrary to popular belief, being the filing party confers no legal benefit, nor does it make that party look like the victim in divorce proceedings.

 Fault Versus No-Fault Divorce

-If your spouse has done something that has directly caused the breakdown of your marriage that you believe qualifies as criminal, you need to hire a divorce lawyer who can explain how this behavior could influence your dissolution proceedings.
+If your spouse has done something that directly caused the breakdown of your marriage and you believe it qualifies as criminal, you need to hire a divorce lawyer who can explain how this behavior could influence your case.
 Generally, fault will only come into play if one spouse has broken the law in some way.

 Permanent Legal Incapacity

 Permanent legal incapacity refers to a situation where one spouse cannot make decisions and manage their own affairs due to a permanent condition, such as a severe mental illness or disability.
-This ground for divorce is typically used when one spouse is unable to understand the nature of the marriage and the legal responsibilities that come with it.
+This ground used to be called “incurable insanity.”
+It is rarely used, and it requires proof, such as medical or psychiatric testimony, that the spouse permanently lacks the legal capacity to make decisions.
 Sometimes, the continuation of the marriage would be detrimental to the well-being of one of the parties.

 Uncontested Divorce

-California law also allows for a simplified process for divorce when both parties agree that the marriage is irretrievably broken.
-It can also be used when one spouse is unable to make decisions due to a permanent condition.
-This process is known as an “uncontested divorce.”
-An uncontested divorce can be completed more quickly and at a lower cost than a contested divorce, as it eliminates the need for a trial.
-This is a great option for couples who have amicably decided to end their marriage.
-This allows them to avoid the emotional and financial strain of a contested divorce.
+California law also allows a simpler process when both parties agree that the marriage is broken.
+This is known as an “uncontested divorce.”
+An uncontested divorce can be completed more quickly and at a lower cost than a contested divorce, because it removes the need for a trial.
+It is a good option for couples who have amicably decided to end their marriage and want to avoid the emotional and financial strain of a fight.

 Generally, divorce proceedings seek to move a contested divorce to an uncontested state.
-This can be accomplished through litigation, but it is also possible for the spouses to explore alternative dispute resolution that could significantly reduce the time required to complete their divorce.
-Under certain conditions, it is also possible for a qualified couple to jointly apply for an expedited divorce through the summary dissolution process.
+This can happen through litigation, but spouses can also explore alternative dispute resolution that could reduce the time required.
+Under certain conditions, a qualified couple can also jointly apply for an expedited divorce through the summary dissolution process.

 Summary Dissolution of Marriage

-When both parties agree on the terms of the divorce, they can file a Joint Petition for Summary Dissolution of Marriage, which is a simplified divorce process for couples who meet certain eligibility criteria.
-To qualify for a summary dissolution, the couple must have:
+When both parties agree on the terms of the divorce, they can file a Joint Petition for Summary Dissolution of Marriage (Form FL-800), a simplified process for couples who meet strict eligibility rules under California Family Code Section 2400.
+To qualify for a summary dissolution, the couple must:

-- Been married for less than five years
+- Have been married less than five years as of the date of separation

-Additionally, both parties must agree on dividing their property and debts and not owning any real property together.
-This option is great for couples with minimal assets and debts who want to dissolve their marriage as quickly and efficiently as possible.
+Both parties must also agree on how to divide their property and debts.
+This option is good for couples with minimal assets and debts who want to dissolve their marriage as quickly as possible.
+Keep in mind that either spouse can revoke a summary dissolution before the judgment is entered, which sends the case back to the standard process.

 Contested Divorce

-If the parties cannot agree on the terms of the divorce or do not meet the eligibility criteria for a summary dissolution, they may file for a regular divorce, also known as a “contested divorce.”
-In a contested divorce, the parties must go to trial to resolve any disputes over property, debts, and child custody.
-A trial can be a lengthy and costly process.
-It can also be emotionally draining for both parties.
-Couples need to consider all options and seek the guidance of a family law attorney before deciding on the best course of action.
+If the parties cannot agree on the terms of the divorce, or do not meet the eligibility rules for a summary dissolution or joint petition, they may file for a regular divorce, also known as a “contested divorce.”
+In a contested divorce, the parties may go to trial to resolve disputes over property, debts, and child custody.
+A trial can be long, costly, and emotionally draining for both parties.
+Couples should consider all options and seek the guidance of a family law attorney before deciding on the best course of action.

-It is sometimes viable to explore alternative dispute resolution, such as mediation or collaborative divorce.
-When both parties are willing to try this, it’s possible for them to effectively negotiate certain items of their divorce and have more control over the final outcome rather than being entirely at the mercy of a family court judge’s ruling.
+It is sometimes possible to explore alternative dispute resolution, such as mediation or collaborative divorce.
+When both parties are willing to try this, they can negotiate parts of their divorce and keep more control over the outcome, rather than leaving everything to a family court judge.
+Alternative dispute resolution is not always an option, and it cannot always cover every issue.
+Even so, your attorneys can often facilitate it and help move your divorce along.

 FAQs